 7. Personalized learning – Leverage AI to customize training based on different skill level

-On-the-job training helps create seamlessness in a hybrid work environment.
+Hybrid workplace training creates seamlessness in a hybrid work environment.
 However, it is crucial to back it up with the right technology.
 A modern skilling suite can help drive impactful learning experiences in a hybrid workplace.